leon-thomm/ryvencore/README.md

 ### Dependencies

-None! `ryvencore` runs completely on standard python modules, no additional libraries required, which makes it very compatible.
+None! ryvencore runs completely on standard python modules, no additional libraries required, which makes it very compatible.

 <!-- *I am therefore thinking about extending the implementation to compile with Cython.
 While the overhead produced by the internal graph representation compared to only executing python code specified in the nodes' `update_event` does not dominate, efficient Cython support might lead to speedup of another ~20%-40%.* -->

 ### Usage

-Using `ryvencore` directly to run projects made with `ryvencore`-based editors, the following code example gives some intuition about the process:
+Using ryvencore directly to run projects made with ryvencore-based editors, the following code example gives some intuition about the process:

 ```python
 import ryvencore as rc